MehrabTurjo/team-titan-dream2050/README.md

 Team Titan from Bangladesh created Dream 2050: ISS VR + AI Experience, an immersive simulation that transforms astronaut experiences into an interactive learning journey.

 * Cupola Mode lets users look through ISS windows, capture Earth photos, and link them to real NASA datasets on storms, forests, cities, and climate change.
-* Weightless Mission Mode recreates microgravity, where users float, repair solar panels, unload cargo, grow plants, and handle emergencies—just as astronauts train in the NBL.
+* Weightless Mission Mode recreates microgravity, where users float, repair solar panels, unload cargo, grow plants, and handle emergencies as astronauts train in the NBL.
 * AI Astro Bot Assistant acts as mission control—guiding users, answering questions with real NASA data, and turning the VR simulation into an educational companion.